 According to the pit-masters at Smoky Oak Taproom, you can smell their wood smokers all over James Island.
 And, while they do excellent BBQ alternatives like quesadillas and a BBQ chicken pizza, they’re famous for the SOT Experience.
 This monster comes with, wait for it, a pile of pulled pork, half a chicken, smoked pork sausage, brisket, ribs, chicken wings, three sides and a generous slab of cornbread.
 Phew.

-Black Wood Smokehouse has tough competition in Charleston but is holding its own, even after just recently opening.
-Chef Joseph Jacobson likes to smoke things; pork, fish, vegetables, chicken, turkey.
-One of the most popular dishes at Black Wood Smokehouse is their BLT with bacon and pork belly.
-So it should really be a PB-BLT.
+Moree’s Bar-B-Que has tough competition in SC but is holding its own thanks to its loyal customers and succulent meats.
+One of the most popular dishes at Moree’s Bar-B-Que is the hash: we also suggest the pulled pork with some crispy pork crackling.
 It definitely deserves a spot on any South Carolina foodie bucket list.

 A special all-you-can-eat BBQ buffet attracts hungry guests from near and far to Big D’s BBQ Trough.
 This is Southern comfort food at its finest, and they stick pretty close to tradition here in order to deliver full flavours and some super tasty dishes.
 Go ahead and indulge in the buffet, which features everything from BBQ and fried chicken to biscuits, cornbread, and veggies.
 Save room for their famous banana pudding.